ActiveBrainAtlas/MouseBrainAtlas_dev/doc/docker/README.md

 ## Your data root directory

-Before getting started, ensure that you have a directory to use as the root of the pipeline.
-This shall be known as the ROOT_DIRECTORY.
-Ensure that there is at least 1TB of free space in your ROOT_DIRECTORY.
+Before getting started, ensure that you have a directory to use as the output location of the pipeline.
+All files will be outputted here.
+This shall be known as the DATA_DIRECTORY.
+Ensure that there is at least 1TB of free space in your DATA_DIRECTORY.
 It is recommended that this directory be empty and reserved only for the outputs of the pipeline.

-Here is an example of a good ROOT_DIRECTORY: `/media/john/external_drive_1/atlas_root`
+Here is an example of a good DATA_DIRECTORY: `/media/john/external_drive_1/atlas_root`

 ## Download the initial script